-- Spinal trauma, which includes car accidents or falls, can cause dislocations or fractures of one or more vertebrae that can displace bone and damage your spinal canal.
+- Spinal trauma: Injuries sustained in car accidents or falls can cause dislocations or fractures of one or more vertebrae that can displace bone and damage your spinal canal.

-- Spinal tumors, which are abnormal growths that can form inside the spinal cord, within the membranes that cover the spinal cord, or in the space in-between the spinal cord and vertebrae.
+- Spinal tumors: Abnormal growths that can form inside the spinal cord, within the membranes that cover the spinal cord, or in the space in-between the spinal cord and vertebrae.

-Most people first notice symptoms of spinal stenosis after age 50.
+Most people first notice symptoms after age 50.
 Depending on which nerves are affected, spinal stenosis can have a variety of symptoms:

 - Leg pain or cramping: Compressed nerves in your lower (lumbar) spine can cause pain or cramping in your legs.